 Revert a Snap to a Previous Version

 If a new version of a Snap package isn’t working as expected, you can use the snap revert command to roll back to the previous version.
-For example:
+As an example:

 sudo snap revert vlc